curl/everything-curl/http-requests.md

 ## Time conditions

 HTTP allows for "conditional requests".
-They are requests that contain a condtition in the sense that it asks the server to only deliver a response body if the associated condition evaluates true.
+They are requests that contain a condition in the sense that it asks the server to only deliver a response body if the associated condition evaluates true.

 A useful condition is time.
-For exanmple, ask the server to only deliver a response if the resource has been modified after a particular time:
+For example, ask the server to only deliver a response if the resource has been modified after a particular time:

     curl --time-cond "1 Jul 2011" https://www.example.org/file.html